omkarcloud/botasaurus/botasaurus-desktop-tutorial.md

 **Recommended Workflow to Create Them:**
 1. Use [Figma](https://www.figma.com/) to design your app icon.
 2. Export your icon from Figma in all the required PNG sizes.
+3. Generate platform-specific icon formats:
-3. Use [CloudConvert PNG to ICNS](https://cloudconvert.com/png-to-icns) to generate `assets/icon.icns` by uploading `assets/icons/512x512.png`.
+   - For macOS, use [CloudConvert PNG to ICNS](https://cloudconvert.com/png-to-icns) to generate `assets/icon.icns`.
+Upload the `assets/icons/1024x1024.png` file, which is the [recommended size for macOS app icons](https://www.electronforge.io/guides/create-and-add-icons).
-   Use [FreeConvert PNG to ICO](https://www.freeconvert.com/png-to-ico) to create `assets/icon.ico` by uploading `assets/icons/512x512.png`.
+   - For Windows, use [FreeConvert PNG to ICO](https://www.freeconvert.com/png-to-ico) to create `assets/icon.ico`.
+Upload the `assets/icons/256x256.png` file, which is the [recommended size for Windows app icons](https://www.electronforge.io/guides/create-and-add-icons).
 4. Replace all the listed files with your new brand assets.
 5. Save the following icons in a secure location, as you will need them in the future for your organization's LinkedIn, Twitter, or other social media profiles:
    - `assets/icons/256x256.png`